dmitriytat/jedi-validate/README.md

 ```

 ### ajax

+Via the ajax option we define how to send the form.
-The 'Ajax' property contains information on how you want the form to be sent.
+It can be ```null``` if we do not want the form to be sent.
-It can be ```null``` if you do not want to send the formm or it can be an object with send options.
+Or it can be an object with the following options;

 #### url
 default: ```null```
-This can be set from the form's 'action' attribute, or in the init options.
+Can be overridden by the `action` form attribute or init options.

 #### enctype
 default: ```'application/x-www-form-urlencoded'```
-This can be changed by setting the 'enctype' form attribute, sendType, or in the init options.
+Can be overridden by the `enctype` form attribute, init options, or `sendType`.

 #### method
 default: ```'GET'```
-This can be changed by the 'method' form attribute, or in the init options.
+Can be overridden by the `method` form attribute or init options.

 ### sendType
 default: ```'serialize'```